 It teaches us to cause no harm in thought, speech, or action to any living creature, including ourselves.
 Ahimsa is the expression of the unconditional love towards everything and everyone.
-It teaches love and it gives peace, balance and wholeness.
+On top of that, it teaches love and it gives peace, balance, and wholeness.

 Yama 2: Satya – truthfulness

 In Sanskrit, “satya” means “that which exists, that which is,” being truthful in one’s thought, speech and action.
 Attention here: ahimsa comes first before satya and nonviolent communication is more urgent than truthful communication.
 (8)

 The practice of asteya urges not to take anything that has not been freely given and it is associated with both tangible things as well as intangibles such as information or emotions.
 Non-stealing includes not only taking what belongs to another without permission, but also using something for a different purpose to that intended, or beyond the time permitted by its owner.
 (9 -Light on Yoga, by B.K.S.
 Iyengar)